ISTA-SPiDerS/chain-execution-benchmark/README.md

-# Blockchain Execution Engine Benchmark - BEEB
+# Smart Contract Execution Engine Benchmark

 This benchmark consists of a total of five individual benchmarks:
 - NFT minting